If you’re wondering how to grow your Pinterest traffic then it’s time you understand how to use Pinterest analytics.

 Sessions are the cumulative number of page views, ecommerce transactions, events, etc that take place on your website.

-I love to see what pins are driving the most traffic on site.
-This gives us insight into designs that are working, CTAs, keywords, and even content popularity.
+I love to see what posts are driving the most traffic on site.
+This gives us insight into the content that this platform user base is really wanting from us.

 Now you may be wondering why we would track total sessions on site for our Pinterest clients.
 I do it because our Pinterest traffic is just a fraction of what they normally get.